Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 Cantrips

-Here only take those cantrips that are support or utility, do not take the damaged ones.
+Here, only take those cantrips that are support or utility, do not take the damage ones.

 |